Salahaldian/Data-Job-Dashboard/README.md

 - Integration with real-time job market data sources.
 - Advanced predictive analytics using machine learning models.
 - Enhanced visualizations for mobile and tablet devices.

-## Contribution
-Feel free to contribute by submitting issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
 For any inquiries, please contact salahaldianhamid@gmail.com